saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 ***

 Now we need to transform this into a time series of portfolio returns.
-For this the function Return.portfolio is interesting.
-For us the first two arguments are relevant.
+For this the function Return.portfolio is interesting. (show syntax) For us the first two arguments are relevant.
 R is the xts file containing the multivariate return series.
 Weights is the optional argument containing the weights at the beginning of each month.

-Remember from the formula that weights are crucial to definie the portfolio returns, and that it is the weights at the beginning of the investment period, here beginning of the month.
+Remember from the formula that weights are crucial to define the portfolio returns, and that it is the weights at the beginning of the investment period, here beginning of the month.